About the Board

 - Appoint and supervise a Library Director

 - Approve an annual budget

 - Adopt policies, rules, and regulations regarding use of the Library.

 Current Board Members

-Pictured in order: Fred Inman (President), Elizabeth Lepak (Vice Presicent), David Wirth (Treasurer), Maureen Miller (Secretary), Jann Dagg (Trustee), Sue Pevovar (Trustee), Felicia Thomas (Trustee)
+Pictured in order: Fred Inman (President), Elizabeth Lepak (Vice Presicent), David Wirth (Treasurer), Jann Dagg (Secretary), Sue Pevovar (Trustee), Felicia Thomas (Trustee), Betsy McRea (not pictured).

 Library Board meetings are generally held in the Library Meeting Room on the third Monday of each month, September through June, at 4:30 p.m.
 The public is welcome and encouraged to attend.
 Meeting dates for 2020 are:

 - Monday, April 20 – Remote attendance only (see below)